 If someone has no savings, a very modest income and no room in the budget, rent-to-own is not a safe shortcut.
 It is simply a more expensive way to fail later.

-What about vendor take-back mortgages
+What about vendor take-back mortgages?

 In a slower market, you may hear more talk about vendor take-back mortgages.
 This is a different idea from rent-to-own.

 With a vendor take-back, you are buying the home now.
-The seller agrees to act as the lender for part of the financing, usually as a second mortgage behind your primary bank mortgage.
+The seller agrees to act as the lender for part of the financing, usually as a second mortgage to your primary bank mortgage.
 You own the property from day one and pay the seller back over time, in addition to your regular mortgage payment.

 A vendor take-back can help a qualified buyer bridge a gap in the numbers, especially if a home has been on the market for a while and the seller is flexible.
 It is still real debt.
 You still need to qualify for your primary mortgage and make a minimum 5% down payment.

 Just as with rent-to-own, any vendor take-back mortgage requires careful legal and financial advice.
-The interest rate, term and repayment schedule all matter, and your lender has to agree to it.
+The interest rate, term, and repayment schedule all matter, and your lender has to agree to it.

 Local alternatives to explore